- During 2020, over 2.4 million opioid prescriptions were dispensed in Mississippi.

-Number of Admissions and Unique Patients, Department of Mental Health, MS, 2015 – Q3 2018
+Number of Admissions and Unique Patients, Department of Mental Health, MS, 2020*

-NOTE: The number of admissions is consistently higher than the number of patients because patients can be admitted to multiple programs.
+NOTE: The number of admissions is consistently higher than the number of patients because patients can be admitted to multiple programs or relapse.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that 121,000 Mississippians are in need of substance use disorder treatment services.
 Currently, our state does not have the capacity to provide treatment for all the patients in need.

-- The total number of pharmacy burglaries reported in the first three quarters of 2018 was 16, which was a 52.9% decrease compared to the first three quarters of 2017.
+- The total number of completed pharmacy burglaries reported in 2020 was 45, which was a 48.9% increase compared to 2019.